5 Best New York City Neighborhoods

 DUMBO

-DUMBO was home to bohemians and artists who changed the neighbourhood.
-Today it is a combination of art and design movements with the old industrial architecture typical of the area.
-During your visit to this neighbourhood you can't miss Washington Street, the Dumbo Flea Market, Plymouth Street or Main Street Park.
-And don't forget to take the legendary photo with the Brooklyn Bridge behind you (even if more than one tourist sneaks in from behind while taking theirs).
+During your visit to this neighbourhood, don't miss Washington Street, the Dumbo Flea Market, Plymouth Street or Main Street Park.
+And you can't miss taking the legendary photo with the Brooklyn Bridge behind you (even if more than one tourist sneaks in from behind while taking theirs).
+You can also sign up for a bike tour of the Brooklyn Bridge.

 Williamsburg

 Williamsburg is a neighbourhood of contrasts where New York's hipsters and orthodox Jews mix.
 One of its attractions is the street art in the form of murals and graffiti all over the neighbourhood, including the Mona Lisa of Williamsburg and the Andy Warhol and Basquiat graffiti.
-Also East River State Park, where the Smorgasburg Market is held on Saturdays in April and October.
-Don't miss the Unorthodox series, based in this very neighbourhood.

 Coney Island